LoopKit/loopdocs/docs/nightscout/overview.md

 The purple line to the right of the BG is Loop's predicted BG.
 Watching the behavior of that purple line can help you understand why Loop is making decisions regarding high or low temps.
 You can read more on that topic in the Algorithm section of these docs.

 ## Loop pill

 The Loop pill is the little display box which when hovered over, or clicked, will provide additional information about recent Loop activities and status.
 Information included is the last time Loop ran, the temp basal set, IOB, and COB.
 Looking at the Loop pill is a quick method for assessing if you loop is currently active, as well.

-!!! info "Loop Pill status indicator symbols"
+!!!info "Loop Pill status indicator symbols"

     <font style='font-size: 1.2em;'>X</font> &nbsp;
     Error in Loop